Charles Lindbergh: In Europe (19361939)

-An intensely private man, Lindbergh became exasperated by the unrelenting public attention in the wake of the kidnapping and Hauptmann trial, and was concerned for the safety of his three-year-old second son, Jon.
-Consequently, in the predawn hours of Sunday, December 22, 1935, the family "sailed furtively" from Manhattan for Liverpool, the only three passengers aboard the United States Lines freighter SS American Importer.
+An intensely private man, Lindbergh became exasperated by the unrelenting public attention in the wake of the kidnapping and trial, and was concerned for the safety of his three-year-old second son, Jon.
+In the predawn hours of Sunday, December 22, 1935, the family "sailed furtively" from Manhattan for Liverpool, the only three passengers aboard the United States Lines freighter SS American Importer.
 They traveled under assumed names and with diplomatic passports issued through the personal intervention of former U.S. Treasury Secretary Ogden L. Mills.

 News of the Lindberghs' "flight to Europe" did not become public until a full day later, and even after the identity of their ship became known radiograms addressed to Lindbergh on it were returned as "Addressee not aboard".

 They arrived in Liverpool on December 31, then departed for South Wales to stay with relatives.

 The family eventually rented "Long Barn" in Sevenoaks Weald, Kent.
 In 1938, the family (including a third son, Land, born May 1937 in London) moved to Île Illiec, a small 4 acre island Lindbergh purchased off the Breton coast of France.

-Except for a brief visit to the U.S. in December 1937, the Lindberghs lived and traveled extensively around Europe in their personal Miles M.12 Mohawk, before returning to the U.S. in April 1939 and settling in a rented seaside estate at Lloyd Neck, Long Island, New York.
+Except for a brief visit to the U.S. in December 1937, the Lindberghs lived and traveled extensively around Europe in their personal Miles M.12 Mohawk two person airplane, before returning to the U.S. in April 1939 and settling in a rented seaside estate at Lloyd Neck, Long Island, New York.
 The return was prompted by a personal request by General H. H. ("Hap") Arnold, the chief of the United States Army Air Corps in which Lindbergh was a reserve colonel, for him to accept a temporary return to active duty to help evaluate the Air Corps's readiness for war.
 His duties included evaluating new aircraft types in development, recruitment procedures, and finding a site for a new air force research institute and other potential air bases.
-Assigned a Curtiss P-36 fighter, he toured various facilities, reporting back to Wright Field.
+Assigned a Curtiss P-36 fighter, he toured various facilities, reporting back to Wilbur Wright Field.
 Lindbergh's brief four-month tour was also his first period of active military service since his graduation from the Army's Flight School fourteen years earlier in 1925.